 - Register for the Insider Program by Accepting the agreements.

-If no Dev channel appeared in the Windows Insider settings then we will enable it from the Registry Editor.
+If no Dev or Beta channel appeared in the Windows Insider settings then we will enable it from the Registry Editor.
 Search for the Registry Editor in the Start Menu to go with the first option.
 Navigate to the

 HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > WindowsSelfHost > UI > Selection path.
 Double click on the UIBranch file to change its key from Mainline to Dev.
 Again navigate back to the WindowsSelfHost and tap on the Applicability folder.
 Change to BranchName file key to the Dev and close the Registry Editor.